Music For Mood & Memory - The Benefits Of Music For People Living With Alzheimer's Disease and Dementia

-For this reason outdoor musical instruments such as the ones designed and produced by Percussion Play have a really important place in the therapy for people with dementia.
-Even a short session making music and playing with the instruments can have a long lasting impact on the person’s mood and on their brain function.
+For this reason outdoor musical instruments such as the ones designed and produced by Percussion Play have a really important place in the therapy for people living with dementia.
+Even a short session making music and playing with the instruments can have a long-lasting impact on the person’s mood and on their brain function.

-Dementia is a disease which in the early stages causes the person living with it to become anxious, irritable and depressed with many sufferers becoming withdrawn and losing interest in activities and hobbies.
-Music has been proven time and time again to be a medium which continues to inspire and connect the individual even when interest in other pursuits has diminished.
+Dementia is a disease that in the early stages causes the person living with it to become anxious, irritable, and depressed with many becoming withdrawn and losing interest in activities and hobbies.
+Music has been proven time and time again to be a medium that continues to inspire and connect the individual even when interest in other pursuits has diminished.
 Indeed, the response to playing music of many individuals living with dementia has been significant and unexpected.
-For example, even when an individual is in the end stages of dementia and experiencing more pronounced problems with thinking, reasoning, perception and communication, they are still able to engage in music on some level, particularly rhythm playing and singing.
+For example, even when an individual is in the end stages of dementia and experiencing more pronounced problems with thinking, reasoning, perception, and communication, they are still able to engage in music on some level, particularly rhythm playing and singing.
 This is because these activities do not require cognitive functioning for success.

 4 EurekAlert Website